rphii/bd/README.md

 - Among others, `Prj::name` and `Prj::obj` can be a sequence of subfolders

 ## Planned
-- support for c++
 - maybe multithreading
-- make all platforms be able to use this
+- verify if it works other platforms